 High professional standards must be the basis for all personnel decisions.
 Personnel recommendations and decisions shall be made only after a review of all the qualifications and all the contributions of the individual in the areas of teaching; of research, creative or professional activity; and of service.
 All three areas must be considered but the relative weight to be given each may be determined in the light of the duties of the faculty member.
 Final decisions are made only after giving serious consideration to all the materials in the basic file as well as to the professional judgments of the Departmental Personnel Committee, which are and ought to be given great weight.

-In order to maintain the academic excellence of the University, current academic standards and criteria for faculty personnel actions, except as modified in this Agreement, shall remain in effect for the duration of this Agreement.
+In order to maintain the academic excellence of the University, current academic standards and criteria for faculty personnel actions, as incorporated in this article and the Academic Personnel Policy of the University of Massachusetts (T76-081) and, shall remain in effect for the duration of this Agreement.

 All academic departments shall establish bylaws by a majority vote of all departmental faculty.
 Such bylaws must comply with applicable laws, University policies, and this Agreement and shall be reviewed by the University Administration and the Union in order to ensure such compliance.

 The faculty at the departmental level shall establish once each year, in timely fashion, a Personnel Committee to exercise the responsibilities described in Sections 11.1, 12.1, and 12.2 and Articles 21, 26, and 33.
-In a department with fewer than (3) faculty members, the faculty and Dean shall agree upon the selection of a specific faculty member or members from outside the department who shall be asked to serve on the committee.
+In a department with fewer than (3) eligible faculty members, the faculty and Dean shall agree upon the selection of a specific faculty member or members from outside the department who shall be asked to serve on the committee.

 In each college or school, there shall be a personnel committee of the faculty to review departmental level recommendations.
 The committee shall be chosen by procedures established on each campus in a manner designed to represent the interests of the faculty of each faculty, college or school.
 Said committee shall forward its recommendation to the appropriate dean.